 Former Alexandria police chief charged with theft

-ALEXANDRIA, Minn.
-(AP) - A former Alexandria police chief was arrested and charged with theft for using city funds to purchase items for his personal use.
+MINNEAPOLIS, Minn.
+(KEYC) - A former Alexandria police chief was arrested and charged with theft for using city funds to purchase items for his personal use.

 After a yearlong investigation, the Minnesota Bureau of Criminal Apprehension said the 57-year-old Richard Wyffels, who retired in September 2020, charged more than $65,700 to a city-issued credit card, beginning in December 2014.